 Navigate and scale the image using the Navigator.
 The frame in the Navigator surrounds the area of the image which is visible in the main window; the area outside of the frame will be shaded.
 The frame can be dragged, thereby changing the visible portion of the image.
 To move the frame, place the cursor within it, left click the mouse, and then drag.

-To scroll the image in the window you can press the spacebar on the keyboard and drag the image with the left mouse button.
-Use the scroll wheel of the mouse to move the image up/down, by keeping the Ctrl key pressed – to the left/to the right, by keeping the Alt key pressed − scale the image.
-Right-click on the scroll bar to activate the quick navigation menu.
+To scroll the image in the Image Window you can press the spacebar on the keyboard and drag the image with the left mouse button.
+Use the scroll wheel of the mouse to move the image up/down, by keeping the Ctrl key pressed (Mac: ⌘) – to the left/to the right, by keeping the Alt key pressed (Mac: Option) − scale the image.
+Right-click the scroll bar to activate the quick navigation menu.

-You can also change the image scale by entering a new coefficient into the scale field.
-The fall-down menu shows some frequently used coefficients.
+You can also change the image scale by entering a new coefficient into the scale field and pressing the button Enter (Return in Mac).
+The drop-down menu shows some frequently used coefficients.